Site Map

 Exams and Tests

-Tests may be ordered to help rule out other causes of dementia, including dementia due to metabolic causes.
+Tests may be ordered to check for other causes of dementia, including dementia due to metabolic causes.
 FTD is diagnosed based on symptoms and results of tests, including:

-A brain biopsy is the only test that can confirm the diagnosis, although usually never recommended.
+Genetic tests can find mutations known to cause FTD and can support the diagnosis.
+A brain biopsy can also confirm the diagnosis, although it's usually never recommended.

 Treatment